mforbes/mystmd/MMF-DevNotes.md

 * I don't know how to set environment variables for tests.
 * I don't know how to copy files to the temp directory where `latexmk` is run.

+## Other Potential Issues

+1. I can't seem to set the date using the header in `input.md`.
+The generated file always has the current date under the title - which makes it hard to generate an invariant.

 ## Workflow